unifhy-org/unifhy/docs/_sources/users/tutorial.rst.txt

        X_bounds (6, 2): [[-2.0, ..., 1.0]] degrees_east
    )

-Two additional properties of `SpaceDomain` may require to be set depending on the component's requirements: *land_sea_mask* and *flow_direction*. *land_sea_mask* may be used by a component to be aware of where there is land and where there is sea, but if set, it is also used to mask the component records. *flow_direction* may be used by a component to determine where to move flow downstream, it is namely compulsory if the component is using the `SpaceDomain`'s *route* method.
+Three additional properties of `SpaceDomain` may require to be set depending on the component's requirements: *land_sea_mask*, *flow_direction*, and *cell_area*. *land_sea_mask* may be used by a component to be aware of where there is land and where there is sea, but if set, it is also used to mask the component records. *flow_direction* may be used by a component to determine where to move flow downstream, it is namely compulsory if the component is using the `SpaceDomain`'s *route* method. *cell_area* may be used by a component to determine the surface area of each spatial element in the component spacedomain.
+For some spacedomains (e.g. `LatLonGrid`, `RotatedLatLonGrid`, `BritishNationalGrid`), the cell_area is calculated automatically by the framework if not already set.

 .. code-block:: python
    :caption: Setting land sea mask and flow direction for `LatLonGrid`.